 The accelerated payment privilege allows for a quick refund that takes place shortly after the drawback is filed.
 Many times, businesses will initiate a claim a year after the exemption has been announced, forfeiting the privilege.

 If the product’s country of origin is China the item will likely be added to a duty drawback list in the future.
 Additional tariffs are placed on products often, these items usually end up on an exclusion list and become eligible for duty drawback.
+You can also review a tariff exclusion refund list and learn more about section 301 tariff exclusions.

 Section 301 lists 1 through 3 have been active for a great deal of time, therefore the items included in these lists are no longer eligible for refunds.
 Lists 4A and 4B currently qualify for duty drawback as well as any future lists.
 Once the excluded items have been available for three years, a refund is no longer possible.
 Some items are automatically excluded and these products are already eliminated from taxes and duty fees, so a duty drawback is not possible.